Brad Pitt's Cousin

 "Brad Pitt's Cousin" is a hip hop song by American hip hop duo Macklemore & Ryan Lewis featuring American rapper Xperience from their third studio album This Unruly Mess I've Made (2016).
-The song was released as a promotional single on April 12, 2016 only in Australia and New Zealand.
+The song was released as a promotional single on April 12, 2016, only in Australia and New Zealand.

 Background and release

-Following the large success of the duo's debut album The Heist (2012), Macklemore revealed on January 15, 2016 with an Instagram post the This Unruly Mess I've Made release.
+Following the large success of the duo's debut album The Heist (2012), Macklemore revealed the This Unruly Mess I've Made release with an Instagram post on January 15, 2016.
 "Brad Pitt's Cousin" was released as the third single off of the album on April 12, 2016, succeeding "Dance Off".
 The song cites the American actor Brad Pitt.

 Critical reception

 The song received mixed reviews from music critics.
-Killian Young of Consequence of Sound gave the album overall a 'C−', and said of "Brad Pitt's Cousin": "we have hip hop culture: the awkward interjection from God, and the awful reference to the long-expired “deez nuts” meme."
-Spencer Kornhaber of The Atlantic commented that Macklemore "tries to make it seem like he loves being called the actor’s ugly relative, and opens with him bragging about his cat’s Instagram followers".
+Killian Young of Consequence of Sound gave the album overall a 'C−', and said of "Brad Pitt's Cousin": "we have hip hop culture: the awkward interjection from God, and the awful reference to the long-expired 'deez nuts' meme."
+Spencer Kornhaber of The Atlantic commented that Macklemore "tries to make it seem like he loves being called the actor's ugly relative, and opens with him bragging about his cat's Instagram followers".